 • Journey threads receive an extra rare candy per page (2 for page 1, 4 for page 3, etc); and 1 random Pokeball for every page.

-• Discovery threads will receive a variable amount of extra Pen depending on the events of the thread.
+• Discovery threads will receive a variable amount of extra Pen and rewards depending on the events of the thread.

 • Thread bonuses that are specific to a particular thread will be included in any applicable info posts, such as quest threads, event threads, etc.